princeton-sns/specreds/p2warmup.md

 	source vstart_environment.sh

-Now, you can check the system status by typing:
+Now, you can check the cluster status by typing:

 	bin/ceph -s

-If the `health` field shows `HEALTH_ERR` with `Module 'dashboard' has failed: No module named 'routes'` as the only error, this is expected and it does not impact the system's normal operations.
+If the `health` field shows `HEALTH_ERR` with `Module 'dashboard' has failed: No module named 'routes'` as the only error, this is expected and it does not impact the cluster's normal operations.
 If you see other errors, then the cluster may be truly unhealthy (this could happen at the cluster start-up time).
 Please wait a bit and the cluster shold clean up just fine.

 After you are done with the experiments, you can shutdown the cluster with

 	./reset.sh

-The next time you wish to resume, use the startup script again to restart the cluster, but remember to use the `start-keep.sh` so that the cluster will reuse the previous setup (including the data).
+The next time you wish to resume, use the startup script again to restart the cluster, but remember to use `start-keep.sh` so that the cluster will reuse the previous setup (including the data).
 Otherwise, a brand new cluster will be created and all previous data will be lost.

 	./start-keep.sh